ModelEarth/community/challenge/how/README.md

 Consider including the positive indicators JOBS and VADD (value-added) to identify which industries contribute the most to prosperity.

-##Prepare code and data processes that contributes to the tools used by other teams.
+##Prepare code and data processes that contribute to the tools used by other teams.

 Contributing new sharable code and data processes will help set your team apart and qualify for the larger awards.
 Check out the [Project Areas](../../../community/challenge/meetups/) for ideas, or create your own custom additions to the [USEEIO widgets code base](../../../io/charts/).